Skip to Main Content

 • Your monthly billing statement.
 It may be a good idea to keep monthly statements until your payment has been processed or the policy period has ended.
 If your policy pertains to a business, speak with your tax professional first, as they may recommend keeping statements for a few years.
 Statements should be kept in a safe place, like a locked file cabinet or drawer.

-Insurance documents that you do not need to keep
+Insurance documents you do not need to keep

-Determining how long to keep old insurance policies and other records also involves knowing what you can throw out and when.
-Here are a few items that you do not have to keep indefinitely:
+Nobody wants unnecessary paperwork cluttering up their home, but determining how long to keep auto insurance policies and other records can be tricky.
+Here are a few items that you generally do not have to keep once the policy has expired.

 • Canceled checks from paid premiums.
 Many banks no longer return your canceled checks.
 If yours does, you can shred the checks once you have reconciled them with your account.